IBM/cpdctl/README.md

   completion  generate the autocompletion script for the specified shell

 Flags:
-      --context string       Name of the configuration context to use --cpd-config string    Configuration file path
+      --cpd-config string    Configuration file path
       --cpdconfig string     [Deprecated] Use --cpd-config instead -h, --help                 help for cpdctl
-      --raw-output           If set to true, single values in JSON output mode are not surrounded by quotes
+      --profile string       Name of the configuration profile to use --raw-output           If set to true, single values in JSON output mode are not surrounded by quotes -v, --version              version for cpdctl

 Use "cpdctl [command] --help" for more information about a command.
 ```